 21st Century Leadership Academy

-Thirty-six “Shear Fellows” from participating universities are selected to attend the 21st Century Leadership Academy, May 19-24, 2013, at the University of Missouri-St. Louis.
-Throughout the week, Shear Fellows learned and practiced leadership skills, discussed important public policy issues, connected with women leaders from the public and private sectors and explored the meaning and practice of leadership in a diverse society.
+Thirty-six “Shear Fellows” from participating universities will be selected to attend the 21st Century Leadership Academy, May 18-23, 2014, at the University of Missouri-St. Louis.
+Throughout the week, Shear Fellows will learn and practice leadership skills, discuss important public policy issues, connect with women leaders from the public and private sectors and explore the meaning and practice of leadership in a diverse society.

 The Leadership Academy curriculum includes interactive panel discussions, small group exercises, skill-building workshops, and opportunities to network with women leaders who are shaping public policy as elected officials, government leaders and policy advocates.
 These women role models make policy “real” and donate their time to give participants a glimpse of what it means to be a woman in public life.
 They also help participants develop leadership skills that will increase their effectiveness as policy makers.